 Weapons & Self Defense

 You need something to protect yourself when you are bugging out.
-Whether you take a weapon to protect yourself from hostile animals or hostile people, it’s important to have a means to protect yourself.
-A person must remember that in a crisis situation, the main object on everyone’s mind is survival.
 There are some people who will not think twice before taking the life of someone unarmed, just to lay claim to their supplies.
 This doesn’t have to be you.
-Carry a gun or another type of weapon, and learn some advanced self-defense moves.
+Carry a hand gun, get a lightweight alternative self-defense weapon such as pepper spray or a sling, and learn some self-defense moves.

 Notepad and Pen

-Overlooked often, the notepad and pen are an extremely important combo to include in your go bag.
+Often, overlooked, the notepad and pen are an extremely important combo to include in your go bag.
 Why?
 There will be times when you need to map out an area, write directions, write a note, or even simply draw a picture.
 If you didn’t pack these items, you’ll be forced to utilize your memory which may be stressful in a crisis situation.
-Pack a half dozen small notepads and a pack of pens.
-If you opt to pack pencils instead of pens, don’t forget to also include a pencil sharpener.
+Pack a “write in the rain” notepads and a couple of pens.

 Solar & Hand Crank Radio

-A solar or hand crank radio is important to help you keep up with what’s going on in the world during a crisis.
-These types of radios are fairly inexpensive and can be purchased online at survival supply stores and Amazon.com.
-These radios are small; each often no longer than a $1 USD.
-They take up little space and can help you stay abreast on what’s happening.
-No need to worry about replacement batteries either when you opt for a solar or hand crank.
+A small solar or hand crank radio is important to help you keep up with what’s going on in the world during a crisis.
+These radios are small, inexpensive, and can take up little space.
+No need to worry about replacement batteries when you opt for a solar or hand crank.

-And there you have it.
-This list of 18 go bag essentials is a starting point for you.
+There you have it.
+This list of 18 go bag essentials is an excellent starting point for you.
 You can always add more to this list to fit your own needs, but keep in mind that the more you add the more weight you add also.
 A go bag is supposed to help you move quickly and efficiently.
 If it’s too heavy, then it completely takes away from the purpose.
-By sticking to the essentials you’ll make sure that you have what you need to survive when you bug out.